Guide · Synthesized · Not playtested

 Key Facts

 • Official5 spell schools, 25 spells.Pyro (a.k.a.
 Fire), Acid, Elec, Voodoo, Cactus — each school has 5 spells.
-Some sources display "Pyro" and "Fire" as separate menu labels; cross-referencing detail pages confirms they refer to the same school.
+Some menus display "Pyro" and "Fire" as separate labels; the detail pages confirm they refer to the same school.

 • CommunityEach school grants a one-time XP bonus the first time you cast a spell from it in a run.
 Cycle through all five schools every match for free spell-tree progression — even if the spell isn't in your build, fire it once.